michaelplatt07/RecipeBookServer/README.md

 ## Testing
 To run the unit tests for this application, navigate to the root directory.
 From there, you can run the command `npm test` which will kickstart an entire suite of tests that cover the entire application.

+## Allowing Emails through NodeMailer
+This will not currently work unless the email account for the NARA gmail has the "Less Secure App Access" enabled.
+This feature can be found by searching for that name under the profile management.

 ## Generating Certs
 Follow these steps to generate keys and certifications to be used in the API.